Table of Contents

 Navigation

-- Select Products from the top navigation bar.
+- Select Products from the black navigation bar.

-- The new Eco Score column is visible on the Products table.
+4. The new French Eco Score column is visible on the Products table

 How does it work?